-We use the information included in your CSR to populate corresponding values in throughout the order form: Common Name, Other Hostnames (SANs), Organization, and Organization Unit.
-If any of this information is not included in the CSR, the field in the form is left blank.
+We use the information in your CSR to autopopulate corresponding values in the order form: Common Name, Other Hostnames (SANs), and Organization.
+If you leave any of this information out of the CSR, the corresponding field in the form is left blank.

 On the "Request" page, under Certificate Settings, upload your CSR to or Paste it in the Add Your CSR box.

 When copying the text from the CSR file, make sure to include the

 -----BEGIN NEW CERTIFICATE REQUEST----- and

 After adding your CSR to the form, we autopopulate the Common Name field with the common name from the CSR.